jethromayuk/jethromay.com-2020/content/posts/8-html-elements-you-might-not-know-about/8-html-elements-you-might-not-know-about.md

 ```
 <details>
-  <summary>Details</summary>
+  <summary>Summary Heading</summary>
   This content is hidden.
 </details>
 ```

 The `<summary>` tag is supported in all browsers apart from Internet Explorer.
 View a detailed list of which browser versions this tag can be used in, [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/summary#Browser_compatibility).

 ## Time: